ethantkoenig/fro/docs/parser.rst

 elaborate scheme to make a `Noam Chomsky <https://en.wikipedia.org/wiki/Noam_Chomsky>`_ pun.

 If the parser is not successful in chomping the string, then it fails to parse it.
-Otherwise, the parser is successful in *parsing* the string if (and only if) it consumed the *entire* string during chomping.
+Otherwise, the parser is successful in *parsing* the string if (and only if) it consumes the *entire* string during chomping.
 This conceptual model will be useful for understanding what happens when ``Parser`` objects are combined into new parsers.

 As an example, ``fro.intp`` is a parser which consumes non-empty sequences of digits (and other things